xpqz/documentation/dotnet-interface/docs/writing-net-classes/aplclasses2.md

 # Example 2

-In Example 1, we said nothing about a constructor used to create an instance of the Primitives class.
+In Example 1, we said nothing about a constructor used to create an instance of the `Primitives` class.
 In Example 2, we will show how this is done.

-In fact, in Example 1, APL supplied a default constructor, which is inherited from the base class (System.Object) and is called without arguments.
+In fact, in Example 1, APL supplied a default constructor, which is inherited from the base class (`System.Object`) and is called without arguments.

 Example 2 will extend Example 1 by adding a constructor that specifies the value of `⎕IO`.

-Load the workspace aplclasses2.dws from aplclasses2, then display the `Primitives` class:
+Load the workspace `aplclasses2.dws` from `aplclasses2`, then display the `Primitives` class:
 ```apl
       ↑⎕SRC APLClasses.Primitives
 :Class Primitives